Tony Garea

 Anthony Gareljich (born 20 September 1946) is a New Zealand retired professional wrestler, better known by his ring name, Tony Garea.
 He is best known for his appearances in the United States with the World Wide Wrestling Federation/World Wrestling Federation in the 1970s and 1980s.

 Early life

-The son of Croatian-born Ivan Gareljich, Anthony Gareljich was born in Auckland, New Zealand to parents of Yugoslavian and Irish descent.
-He was originally an accomplished sprinter and a rugby player.
+The son of Croatian-born Ivan Gareljich, Anthony Gareljich was born in Auckland, New Zealand, to parents of Yugoslavian and Irish descent.
+He was originally an accomplished sprinter and a rugby league player.

+Garea grew up in New Zealand's largest city Auckland until he was 8.
+It was then that his parents bought an orchard on which they lived and worked for 6 years, before returning to the western suburbs of Auckland where Tony went to school for a further year before quitting just a month before his 15th birthday.
+After that he worked at various jobs including in a men's clothing store for 6 months, then he spent another 6 months delivering paint and wallpaper supplies before spending 18 months as a rope maker.